 How To Exclude Specific Directories From Copying In Linux

 A while ago, we discussed how to exclude certain size files from copying using rsync in Unix-like systems.
-That method helped us to simply exclude the big sized files or less important files in order to complete the copy process as soon as possible.
-So, we can copy the remaining files later when we have more free time.
+That method helped us to exclude the big sized files or less important files in order to complete the copy process as soon as possible.
+So, we can copy the remaining files later when we have free time.
 Today, in this brief guide, we will see how to exclude specific directories from copying using rsync in Linux.
 There could be many ways, but these are the only methods I am aware of now.
+Let us get started.

 Exclude Specific Directories From Copying In Linux using rsync command